realrogue/Complete-Albums-to-Playlist/README.md

 ## Installation

-1. Close Apple Music if it's open.
+> [!CAUTION]
+> BACKUP YOUR MUSIC LIBRARY FIRST.<br>
+> I am not responsible for any data loss, and this app comes with zero guarantees.

-1. Download the [latest](https://github.com/realrogue/kagi-darker/releases/latest) `Complete Albums to Playlist.app`.
+1. Download and unzip the [latest release](https://github.com/realrogue/kagi-darker/releases/latest).
-1. Copy the app to `~/Library/Music/Scripts/`.
+1. Copy the `.app` to `~/Library/Music/Scripts/`.
-1. Open Apple Music.
+1. Open Apple Music if it's not already open.
 1. Open the scripts menu in the menu bar and click on "Complete Albums to Playlist"
-5. Let it run and enjoy!
+1. Let it run and enjoy!

+---

+This was heavily inspired by [dougscripts](https://dougscripts.com).
+If you love music, and use Apple Music or iTunes, give his site a visit.
+The best Apple Scripter in the world!